TABLE OF CONTENTS

 Lockdowns, such as those related to the recent COVID-19 pandemic, can have devastating financial consequences for a business.
 For example, even if you manage to secure federal funding to keep going, you may end up having to close a location to keep another one open.
 This makes business continuity planning essential to any type of business recovery and risk assessment plan.

 In the case of financial or economic depression, you need to think in terms of your customer base, the roles played by your staff, your cash flow, and financial outlay.
-Therefore, you should consult with your accountant before beginning this part of the planning process.
+Therefore, you should consult with your accountant and perform a cash flow analysis before beginning this part of the planning process.

 What you can do to prepare